-(ii) A morphism of C is a pull-back morphism if and only if it is minimaladjoint to the base-isomorphisms of C. A morphism of C is a base-isomorphism if and only if it is minimal-coadjoint to the pull-back morphisms of C; alternatively, a morphism of C is a base-isomorphism if and only if it is a composite of a morphism of Frobenius type and a pre-step.
+(ii) A morphism of C is a pull-back morphism if and only if it is minimaladjoint to the base-isomorphisms of C. A morphism of C is a base-isomorphism if and only if it is minimal-coadjoint to the pull-back morphisms of C; alternatively, a morphism of C is a base-isomorphism if and only if it is may be written as a composite $\alpha \circ \beta$, where α is a pre-step, and β is a morphism of Frobenius type.

-(iii) A morphism of C is of Frobenius type if and only if it is minimalcoadjoint to the linear morphisms of C. A morphism of C is linear if and only if it is minimal-adjoint to the morphisms of Frobenius type of C; alternatively, a morphism of C is linear if and only if it is a composite of a pre-step and a pull-back morphism.
+(iii) A morphism of C is of Frobenius type if and only if it is minimalcoadjoint to the linear morphisms of C. A morphism of C is linear if and only if it is minimal-adjoint to the morphisms of Frobenius type of C; alternatively, a morphism of C is linear if and only if it is may be written as a composite $\alpha \circ \beta$, where α is a pull-back morphism, and β is a pre-step.

-(iv) A pre-step of C is co-angular if and only if it is mid-adjoint [cf. $\S 0$ ] to the isometric pre-steps.
+(iv) A pre-step of C is co-angular if and only if it is mid-adjoint [cf. $\S 0$] to the isometric pre-steps.

-(v) If a composite morphism $\phi = \alpha \circ \beta$ of C is a(n) isomorphism (respectively, base-isomorphism; linear morphism; pre-step; isometry; co-angular pre-step; co-angular linear morphism; pull-back morphism), then so are $\alpha$ , $\beta$ .
-If, moreover, the domain of $\phi$ is isotropic, then a similar statement holds for morphisms of Frobenius type.
+(v) If a composite morphism $\phi = \alpha \circ \beta$ of C is a(n) isomorphism (respectively, base-isomorphism; linear morphism; pre-step; isometry; co-angular pre-step; co-angular linear morphism; pull-back morphism), then so are α , β .
+If, moreover, the domain of φ is isotropic, then a similar statement holds for morphisms of Frobenius type.

 Proof.
 Assertion (i) follows immediately from the definitions for isometries, baseisomorphisms, base-FSM-morphisms, pull-back morphisms, linear morphisms, and pre-steps; from Definition 1.3, (iii), (a), for co-angular morphisms, hence also for LB-invertible morphisms and morphisms of Frobenius type.
 Next, the sufficiency of the various conditions given in assertions (ii), (iii) follows immediately from [definitions and] the [existence of the] factorization of Definition 1.3, (iv), (a).
-Moreover, in light of the existence of this factorization, the necessity of the various conditions given in assertions (ii), (iii) follows immediately for pull-back morphisms and morphisms of Frobenius type from the essential uniqueness of this factorization [and the total epimorphicity of C]; for base-isomorphisms from the total epimorphicity of $\mathcal{D}$ ; and for linear morphisms from the well-known structure of the multiplicative monoid $\mathbb{N}{\geq 1}$ and the essential uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
+Moreover, in light of the existence of this factorization, the necessity of the various conditions given in assertions (ii), (iii) follows immediately for pull-back morphisms and morphisms of Frobenius type from the essential uniqueness of this factorization [and the total epimorphicity of C]; for base-isomorphisms from the total epimorphicity of \mathcal{D} ; and for linear morphisms from the well-known structure of the multiplicative monoid $\mathbb{N}{\geq 1}$ and the essential uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].